traceypooh/deriver-archive/README.md

 NOTE: if you are interested extracting recorded TV captions embedded in MPEG-TS files (eg: "line 21" (AKA "EIA-608")) then I've included "ccextractor-README.txt".

+# to setup a readonly version of this on your machine:
+git clone git://github.com/traceypooh/deriver-archive.git